Camp meeting: Music and hymn singing

 The 20th-century American composer Charles Ives used the camp meeting phenomenon as a metaphysical basis for his Symphony No. 3 (Ives).
 He incorporated hymn tunes and American Civil War-era popular songs (which are closely related to camp meeting songs) as part of the symphony's musical material.
 The piece was not premiered until 1946, almost 40 years after its composition, and the symphony was awarded the Pulitzer Prize in 1947.

-Practice by denomination
+Practice by Christian denomination

 Anabaptism

 The Dunkard Brethren Church, a denomination of Conservative Anabaptist Christianity, holds its annual camp meeting at Roxbury Holiness Camp.

 Methodism

-The tabernacle of Pleasant Grove Camp Meeting Ground, owned by the United Methodist Church.
+The tabernacle of Pleasant Grove Camp Meeting Ground, owned by the Pleasant Grove Methodist Church in Union County, North Carolina.

 Francis Asbury, the first bishop of the American Methodist Episcopal Church, was a staunch supporter of camp meetings.
 At Methodist camp meetings, which continue to occur today: